kooljay82/vue-m-camera/README.md

 ## Purpose

-To avoid changing orientation of photo automatically which taken via camera of user's device, you have to use 'exif-js' and 'blueimp-load-image library'.
+To avoid changing orientation of photo automatically which taken via camera of user's device, you have to use 'exif-js' and 'blueimp-load-image' library.

-'exif-js' and 'blueimp-load-image' are very powerfull and easy to use.
-But developing in vue.js it might be quiite annoying.
+'exif-js' and 'blueimp-load-image' are very powerful and easy to use.
+But where developing in vue.js, it might be quite annoying.
 (Not difficult but need take some time.)

 When you are working on some mobile web project (including webview of application), you might have to access camera and photos then you should overcome 'orientation of photo' problem.

 So I made it prevent changing orientation automatically in '*.vue' component.
+(Of course, absolutely, this component using 'exif-js' and 'blueimp-load-image')

-This component provide invisible 'input (type=file)' and you can customize it whatevet you want.
+This component provides invisible 'input (type=file)' and you can customize it whatever you want.

 This component, seems like a 'input (type=file)', has function that pass image file of converted binary data with original orientation.